vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-EdgeNodeFromNSXManager.md

 ### -pass

-The password to authenticate to NSX Manager.
+The password to authenticate to the NSX Manager.

 ```yaml
 Type: String